gpg/gnupg-doc/misc/id/openpgp-webkey-service/draft.md

 setting up the Web Key Directory in environments where more than one mail domain is hosted.
 DNS SRV resource records, as used in earlier specifications of this protocol, posed a problem for implementations which have only limited access to DNS resolvers.
-The direct method is kept for backward compatibility and to allow providing a Web Key Directory even without DNS change requirements.
+Note that the direct method allows to provide a Web Key Directory without any DNS changes.

 # Web Key Directory Update Protocol